Henix212/StockAuto/README.md

 ## Introduction

-**StockAuto** is an engineering project developed as part of our curriculum at **ESEO (École Supérieure d'Électricité, d'Électronique, d'Informatique et de Radiocommunications)**.
-The objective of this system is to design and build an **autonomous vehicle capable of automating stock management, storage, and inventory tasks** within a controlled environment (warehouse, storage area).
+**StockAuto** is an engineering project developed as part of our curriculum at **ESEO (École Supérieure d'Électronique de l'Ouest)**.
+The objective of this system is to design and build an **autonomous vehicle capable of automating stock management, storage tasks** within a controlled environment.

-This repository contains all project deliverables: source code, design schematics, 3D modeling files (for the gripper), and the complete documentation (project report).
+This repository contains all the source code of the project

 ---